movementlabsxyz/movement-hack-temp/src/end-of-experiment.md

-# End of Experiment
+# End of Mastering Move Basics

 Thank you for participating in our experiment!
 We hope you got something useful from our additions.
-Your participation will help make Rust better for everyone.
+Your participation will help make Movement better for everyone.

-You can follow [@tonofcrates](https://twitter.com/tonofcrates) on Twitter if you want to hear about future updates to this experiment.
+You can follow [@movementlabsxyz](https://twitter.com/movementlabsxyz) on Twitter if you want to hear about future updates to this course.